A repeating fast radio burst associated with a persistent radio source: FAST Burst Sample Analysis

-Rotation measure (RM) is searched at L-band with FAST data.
+A search for rotation measure was performed with the FAST data.
 The polarization was calibrated by correcting for differential gains and phases between the receptors through separate measurements of a noise diode injected at an angle of $45^{\circ}$ from the linear receptors.
-We searched for the rotation measure (RM) from $-3.0\times10^5$ to $3.0\times10^5$\,$\mathrm{rad\,m^{-2}}$.
+We searched for the RM from $-3.0\times10^5$ to $3.0\times10^5$\,$\mathrm{rad\,m^{-2}}$.
 No significant peak was found in the Faraday spectrum.

-The observed polarization could be due to an intrinsic low linear polarization.
-Another possibility for the non-detection of RM is depolarization caused by intra-channel Faraday rotation.
-We estimate the depolarization fraction $f_{\rm depol}$ caused by intra-channel Faraday rotation using Equation \ref{eq:depol}
+The observed lack of polarization could be due to the intrinsic low linear polarization, a depolarization process within the source or from intra-channel Faraday rotation.